TonyFierce/Melee-Combat-Extended-Resources/README.md

 # Melee Combat Extended Resources

-Melee Combat Extended is a user-made mod for Arma Reforger that extends melee combat logic of the base game. https://reforger.armaplatform.com/workshop/6595113A3678CF5D-MeleeCombatExtended
+Melee Combat Extended is a user-made mod for Arma Reforger that extends melee combat logic of the base game, detailed information here: https://reforger.armaplatform.com/workshop/6595113A3678CF5D-MeleeCombatExtended

 ### PREREQUISITES